 Triggers are events or circumstances that could disrupt the mood state of a person with bipolar disorder.
 This could increase their risk of experiencing a manic or depressive episode.

-Triggers could include dealing with a stressful work scenario, not getting enough sleep, or missing doses of medication.
+Triggers could include dealing with a stressful work scenario,

 Asking about personal triggers can help someone support their partner when those events or circumstances arise or help them avoid triggers.
 However, many mood changes can occur without triggers.

 Asking what behaviors are typical for a person with bipolar disorder during high or low periods can help someone recognize their partner's shifts in mood.